Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: Related Works

 \section{Related Works}

 \textbf{LLMs for Mechanistic Modeling.} Large language models (LLMs) have been extensively used for scientific coding tasks~\cite{tang2024biocoder, white2023assessment, zhang2025large, kwok2024utilizing}.
 However, most existing approaches focus on one-shot code generation, rather than iterative optimization of model structures.
-AlphaEvolve~\cite{novikov2025alphaevolve} proposed an evolutionary coding framework that automatically generates, evaluates, and refines computer programs for scientific and algorithmic discovery.
+Recently, AlphaEvolve~\cite{novikov2025alphaevolve} proposed an evolutionary coding framework that automatically generates, evaluates, and refines computer programs for scientific and algorithmic discovery.
 Nevertheless, it is designed as a general-purpose system, whereas our work focuses specifically on mechanistic modeling, a subfield of scientific coding that places stronger emphasis on validity and knowledge grounding.
+EpiAgent~\cite{datta2026agentic} proposed an agentic framework for epidemic modeling, where the problem settings differ from ours.

 The most closely related work to ours is HDTwinGen~\cite{holt2024automatically}.
-However, as discussed in the previous sections, their experimental setup substantially oversimplifies real-world scenarios, and their modeling assumption—namely, a simple additive combination of neural and mechanistic components-is often impractical in realistic applications.
+However, their problem setting only considers the simple hybrid model, which is a special case of the neural-integrated mechanistic modeling we consider in the NIMM benchmark.

 \textbf{Sequential Deep Neural Networks.} Sequential Deep Neural Networks (DNNs) can be adapted to the mechanistic modeling task.
 Specifically, rather than directly learning a single function $f^{mech}$, the sequential DNNs aim to learn a black-box function $f^{}$ that aims to directly predict the system state at the next time step based on a window of historical states.
 Typical architectures such as RNNs~\cite{elman1990finding}, LSTMs~\cite{hochreiter1997long}, and Transformers~\cite{vaswani2017attention} have been widely applied in this setting.
 Although sequential DNNs show promising performance in capturing complex dynamics in the data, they are heavily relying on training data for generalization and lack substantive interpretability.